thecodingmachine/tdbm/doc/quickstart.md

 Ordering
 --------

-You can get your results in a specific order using the third parameter of the `getListByFilter` method:
+You can get your results in a specific order using the third parameter of the `find` method:

 ```php
 class UserDao extends UserBaseDao {